weekian/telegram-log-bot/README.md

 ## To Do

-1. Dockerizing app
-2. Docker compose for Redis (cache) and PostgreSQL (persistence)
+1. Docker compose for Redis (cache) and PostgreSQL (persistence)
-3. Docker secrets
+2. Docker secrets
+3. TravisCI
-4. TravisCI
+4. Coveralls
-5. Coveralls
+5. Typescript
+6. eslint